Wawa, Ontario: Tourism and attractions

 The community is known for its 8.5-metre (28-foot) metal statue of a Canada goose, which was built in 1960, and dedicated to the community in 1961.
 Wawa takes its name from the Ojibwe word for "wild goose", wewe.
 Wawa was defined as wild goose in The Song of Hiawatha.
 On July 5, 2010, Canada Post made a commemorative stamp of the Wawa Goose as part of its Roadside Attractions collection.
 On July 1, 2017, a new Wawa Goose was unveiled to replace the second aging goose.

 The town is also known for snowmobiling and sport fishing.
 The Voyageur Hiking Trail passes through the town.
 One notable shopping location is Young's General Store, home of the locally famous Pickle Barrel.

+Wawa was once home to a small ski hill, with a double chair installed by Timberland-Ellicott in 1966.
+The lift was used up until the 1990s, but was abandoned eventually.
+As of 2025 the property is now a hotel, and the haul rope has been removed from the lift.

 Politics

 The municipal council is composed of one mayor and four councillors.
 The current mayor is Melanie Pilon.
 Councillors Cathy Cannon, Micheline Hatfield, Joseph Opato and Jim Hoffmann were elected on October 24, 2022, for a four-year term.